nareshkktr/mydev/javascript/README.md

 - Install Node version v6.7.0
 - Install NPM version v3.10.3
 - From inside javascript folder give `npm install`
-- From inside javascript folder give `ng build`
+- From inside javascript folder give `ng build` to build the files and get the dist folder
-- From inside javascript folder give `ng serve`
+- From inside javascript folder give `ng serve` to serve the files on server
+- Alternatively, to run from tomcat server, give `npm start` it builds and copies the files to static folder.
-- Load the page at `http://localhost:4200/`
+- Load the page at `http://localhost:4200/` or if hosted via tomcat load it at `http://localhost:8080/`

 # More content coming soon....
 Stay Tuned..